algorand/algorand-sdk-testing/README.md

 ### TEAL Utilities

 Everything related to working with [TEAL](https://developer.algorand.org/docs/reference/teal/specification/#transaction-execution-approval-language-teal).
-This includes some utilities for parsing and validating compiled teal programs as well as a number of [templates](https://developer.algorand.org/docs/reference/teal/templates/delegate_keyreg/) which implement a number of common and useful use cases with TEAL programs.
+This includes some utilities for parsing and validating compiled TEAL programs.

 ### Testing